dnlvarga/dnlvarga.github.io/Web/fuzzing.md

 ```

 ## Ffuf
+*Note: By default, ffuf matches only specific status codes.*
 - `-mc`: Match code.
 (Include only responses that match the specified status codes.
 We can give a list or specify ranges.)
 - `-fc`: Filter code.
 - `-fs`: Filter size.